-Lithuania says EU nations will take measures against Russia
+EU nations mull expulsions, other measures against Russia

-BRUSSELS (AP) — The president of Lithuania says EU countries plan to ramp up their actions against Russia within days over the poisoning of a former spy.
+BRUSSELS (AP) — Several European Union countries said Friday they plan to take measures against Russia over the poisoning of a former spy, and some may follow the U.K.’s lead in expelling Moscow diplomats.

-Speaking hours after the European Union said it agreed with Britain that Russia was “highly likely” to be responsible, Dalia Grybauskaite said that “from the beginning of next week, a lot of countries, we will go for our national measures.”
+At a summit in Brussels, the 28 EU leaders agreed with Britain that it is “highly likely Russia is responsible” for the nerve-agent attack on Sergei Skripal and his daughter, Yulia.

-Grybauskaite has said Lithuania may expel Russian diplomats over the attack on former double agent Sergei Skripal and his daughter Yulia in the English city of Salisbury earlier this month.
+The bloc is recalling its ambassador from Moscow for consultations over an incident it called “a grave challenge to our shared security.”

-At a Brussels summit, May shared information about why Britain is convinced Moscow was behind the nerve-agent attack.
+The president of Lithuania said Friday that individual EU countries plan to take their own actions against Russia within days.
+Dalia Grybauskaite said that “from the beginning of next week, a lot of countries, we will go for our national measures.”

 Most Read Nation & World Stories